qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-contract-management-stackit-aleph-alpha.md

 ### Qdrant Hybrid Cloud on STACKIT

-Please refer to our documentation to see how to deploy Qdrant Hybrid Cloud on STACKIT.
+Please refer to our documentation to see [how to deploy Qdrant Hybrid Cloud on STACKIT](/documentation/hybrid-cloud/platform-deployment-options/#stackit).
 Once you finish the deployment, you will have the API endpoint to interact with the Qdrant server.
 Let's store it in the environment variable as well:

-[//]: # (TODO: refer to the documentation on how to deploy Qdrant on Stackit)

 ```shell
 export QDRANT_URL="https://qdrant.example.com"